Cataract in Children

 • Visual axis opacification (Posterior capsule opacification)- There occurs whitening of the remnant capsule on which the lens is implanted.
 This occurs to a large extent in children who undergo cataract surgery; lower the age at which child is operated higher is the chance of this complication occurring.
 Certain modifications carried out during the primary surgical procedure can reduce the rate of this complication significantly.

 • Glaucoma- This refers to optic nerve damage due to raised eye pressures.
 It is seen in up to 12 to 25% of children undergoing congenital cataract surgery.
 Often it can be controlled with medicine and eye drops but may, in some infants, require further surgery.

-• Amblyopia- This is commonly referred to as lazy eye.
+• Amblyopia- This is commonly referred to as a lazy eye.
 This can occur if the vision in one eye is stronger than in the other.
 The brain learns to ignore the vision it receives from the weak eye, causing varying degrees of visual loss in that eye.
 Occlusion therapy (patching) will be started which involves your child wearing a ‘patch’ over the strong eye to try and improve the vision of the weak eye.

-• Squint- This refers to misalignment of the operated eye as a result of vision being weak in the operated eye and is more common in unilateral cataracts.
+• Squint- This refers to the misalignment of the operated eye as a result of vision being weak in the operated eye and is more common in unilateral cataracts.
 It may require further surgery to straighten the eye.

 • Endophthalmitis- This refers to severe infection of the operated eye which can lead to dire consequences.
-Management involves diagnosis and aggressive treatment in the postoperative period.
+Management involves the diagnosis and aggressive treatment in the postoperative period.